Adaptive Designs in Fast-Track Registration Processes for Digital Health Applications: Summary and Discussion

+At this point, it is important to emphasize that we do not consider a multiplicity adjustment with regard to conditional and permanent registration, i.e., we do not aim to control the probability of erroneously receiving either conditional or permanent registration (or both).
+We consider such an adjustment as unnecessary because of the temporary nature of the conditional registration that applies only to a rather short time interval (e.g. in Germany, one year, and in other countries, even less).
+Given this, it's very likely that a patient will be affected by only one registration process, i.e. receives an inefficient health application due to either a temporary or permanent registration.
+This is in line with the idea of controlling only relevant type I error rates; see, for instance the works of Brannath et al \cite{brannath2023population} and Brannath \cite{brannath2023discussion}.

 Finally, we would like to mention some important aspects of a fast-track registration process that remained unaddressed in this paper because it's either out of the scope of our consideration or would have overloaded our investigation.
 Most of our discussion relies on the existence of a well-accepted minimally clinically relevant healthcare effect.
-As indicated in our running example this may not be the case in practice for all endpoints.
-Moreover, there are quite a few different approaches to determine a minimally clinically relevant effect, and there seems to be no clear guidance on which approach to use; see, for instance, \cite{MCIDevji2020evaluating}, \cite{MCIDfranceschini2023minimal}, \cite{MCIDvach2024anchor}.
-Moreover, as we have seen, the requirement that the point estimator of the healthcare effect exceeds the minimally clinically relevant effect, can be stronger than the standard requirement of a p-value below $\alpha=0.025$ for sample sizes that are just as large as required for a power of $80\%$.
-This questions the use of a minimally clinically relevant effect.
-However, this does not apply to pilot or interim data as long as their sample sizes are moderate and hence a minimally clinically relevant effect may well be used as requirement for conditional registration, but probably not for the permanent registration.
-In any case, for our exposition, the assumption of a minimal clinically relevant effect provided a delightful context for a comparison of different designs for a fast-track procedure.
+As indicated in our running example, this may not be the case in practice for all endpoints.
+Moreover, there are quite a few different approaches to determine a minimally clinically relevant effect, and there seems to be no clear guidance on which approach to use; see, for instance, the works of Devji et al \cite{MCIDevji2020evaluating}, Franceschini et al \cite{MCIDfranceschini2023minimal} and Vach and Saxer \cite{MCIDvach2024anchor}.
+Moreover, as we have seen, the requirement that the point estimator of the healthcare effect exceeds the minimally clinically relevant effect can be stronger than the standard requirement of a p-value below $\alpha=0.025$ for sample sizes that are just as large as required for a power of $80\%$.
+This questions the use of a minimally clinically relevant effect as a requirement for permanent registration.
+However, this does not apply to pilot or interim data as long as their sample sizes are moderate, and hence a minimally clinically relevant effect may well be used as a requirement for conditional registration.
+In any case, for our exposition, the assumption of a minimal clinically relevant effect provided an insightful context for a comparison of different designs for a fast-track procedure.